whosonfirst/whosonfirst-properties/properties/wof.md

 `wof` stands for Who's On First

+## abbreviation

+A two-letter country code from ISO 3166.

 ## belongsto

 The (unique) set of all ancestors, as an array (list) of WOF IDs.